rawitat/gtypist_lessons/programming_quotes.typ

  :the simplest changes will be hard to make.

 *:SW3_17
-I:Piethein Strengholt
+I:[17] Piethein Strengholt
 S:Connascence, in the context of software engineering, refers to the degree of :coupling between software components.
 Software components are connascent if :a change in one would require the other(s) to be modified in order to maintain :the overall correctness of the system.

 *:SW3_18
-I:Laurent Bossavit, "The Leprechauns of Software Engineering" S:A lot of research in software engineering strikes me as hopelessly naive in :one or two ways.
+I:[18] Laurent Bossavit, "The Leprechauns of Software Engineering" S:A lot of research in software engineering strikes me as hopelessly naive in :one or two ways.
 Most of it fails entirely to account for the social and :belief aspects altogether.
 It looks at its object of inquiry as if it was